Careers Service

 Part-time Jobs

-Part-time work not only helps you earn extra money while you’re studying, it’s also a great way to gain work experience, develop valuable skills and meet new people.
+Part-time work is a great way to earn extra money, gain work experience, develop valuable skills and meet new people.

-While many students work part-time in shops, bars, restaurants and call centres (the easiest jobs to find and fit around study), it’s possible to find a part-time job related to your degree course, for example healthcare, marketing or web design.
+While many students work part-time in shops, bars, restaurants, and call centres, you can get a part-time job related to your degree course.
+This may be, for example, in healthcare, marketing or web design.

 Lots of students seek part-time work in the city centre, so think about extending your search.
-Locations outside Newcastle, Gateshead, Sunderland, South Tyneside and North Tyneside are all accessible by bus and metro.
+Locations outside Newcastle including Gateshead, Sunderland, South Tyneside and North Tyneside are all accessible by bus and metro.

-We hold a part-time jobs fair at the start of each academic year with a range of employers, such as event management companies, healthcare, retail stores and hospitality and catering recruiters.
-Look out for our next fair in our Events section.
+We hold a part-time jobs fair at the start of each academic year with a range of employers including:

-Think about approaching employers directly, even when they aren't advertising a vacancy, by sending or handing in a copy of your CV and covering letter.
-This is particularly useful when looking for retail, bar or restaurant work.
+Think about approaching employers directly, even when they aren't advertising a vacancy.
+We recommend sending or handing in a copy of your CV and covering letter.
+Handing in a copy of your CV in person is particularly useful when looking for retail, bar or restaurant work.
 It’s worth following up a speculative application with a phone call or visit a few days afterwards to show you are still interested in the position.

-We have advice for international students on working in the UK during your studies, including information on employment rights and how to apply for a National Insurance number.
+We have advice for international students on working in the UK during your studies.
+This includes information on employment rights and how to apply for a National Insurance number.

 Part-time pay

 How much you will be paid depends on your age, the type of work and employer.
-However, legally all employers must pay their employees at least the National Minimum Wage (NMW).
+However, all employers must pay their workers at least the National Minimum Wage (NMW).

 The current NMW rates (from 1 April 2023) are: